About Aerogel

 Our Industry-Leading Aerogel Technology Platform®

-Our commitment to continuous innovation is leading the way to a more sustainable future.
-Battery OEMs harness our aerogel technology platform to meet performance and safety requirements with our PyroThin® thermal barrier solutions.
-We look forward to supporting the next generation of sustainability challenges with our carbon and hybrid aerogel platforms.
+Our commitment to continuous innovation of our Aerogel Technology Platform® is leading the way to a more sustainable future.
+Electric vehicle battery and OEM manufacturers harness our aerogel technology platform to meet performance and safety requirements with our PyroThin® thermal barrier solutions.
+We look forward to supporting the next generation of sustainability challenges and new applications research and developed at our Advanced Technology Center and Advanced Thermal Barrier Center.